-The implementation of the Section Q website accompanied by training for nursing home staff on the process to report "Yes" responses to Section Q was hoped to aid the MO MFP project in achieving transition goals.
-During this reporting period, an information reference card for nursing facility staff was created and called "MDS Section Q, Options Counseling and MFP

-Quick Reference."
-This reference card created by a desire to better equip nursing home staff (Social Workers, MDS Coordinators) with basic reference information, ranging from the proper website to input Section Q referrals, how to initiate a direct referral, and more details about how the potential participants via the Q+ index.
-This training along with continued outreach efforts to nursing homes appears to be having an impact as from July to December 2015, a total of 149 individuals were referred to the MFP program through Section Q and 14 persons transitioned to the community as a result of these referrals.
+The implementation of the Section Q website accompanied by training for nursing home staff on the process to report "Yes" responses to Section Q was intended to aid the MO MFP project in achieving transition goals.
+An information reference card for nursing facility staff called "MDS Section Q, Options Counseling and MFP Quick Reference" continues to be used.
+This reference card was created by a desire to better equip nursing home staff (Social Workers, MDS Coordinators) with basic reference information, ranging from the proper website to input Section Q referrals, how to initiate a direct referral, and more details about how the potential participants via the Q+ index.
+This training along with continued outreach efforts to nursing homes appears to be having an impact.
+From July to December 2016, 111 individuals were referred to the MFP program through Section Q and 19 persons transitioned to the community as a result of these referrals.

-As a result of these combined efforts, by the end of December 2015, a total of 1,277 individuals had enrolled in the MO MFP project and returned to live in the community.
+As a result of these combined efforts, by the end of December 2016, a total of 1,487 individuals had enrolled in the MO MFP project and returned to live in the community.
 Figure 1 shows the cumulative progress the MO MFP project has made in the state of Missouri in returning individuals to their community.